> COLLECTION > DISPLAY ROOMS > Air Crew Life Support

 Image: MARK J. CAIRNS

-The Ulster Aviation Society's Gloster Meteor WA634 uniquely served as a testbed for Martin Baker's innovative ejection seat technology.
+The Ulster Aviation Society's Gloster Meteor Special WA634 uniquely served as a testbed for Martin Baker's innovative ejection seat technology.

-The integration of ejection seats into our Meteor T.7 in the mid-1950s marked a crucial milestone in enhancing pilot safety, ensuring their ability to safely eject from the aircraft in emergency situations.
+The integration of ejection seats into our Meteor T.7 Special in the mid-1950s marked a crucial milestone in enhancing pilot safety, ensuring their ability to safely eject from the aircraft in emergency situations.

 Image: ERWIN STAM